Beta This is new guidance. Complete our quick 5-question survey to help us improve it.

 Learn more by reading:

-- Changing changing of circumstances: a blog by an ex-GOV.UK product manager
+- Changing changes of circumstances: a blog by an ex-GOV.UK product manager

 - Learning through prototyping: a Department for Work and Pensions (DWP) blog about their Universal Credit service